Kenny-Haworth/Projects/TerraNova/README.md

 <ul>
 <li>Fixed a crash when the Fair Maiden spawns caused by the Event Manager reading null chars.
 The Event Manager now checks if the char exists before reading it.</li>
 <li>The player can no longer get an instant game over from fog deducting 10 defense from the colony for a day.</li>
-<li>Fixed a broken text delay when enemy attack strength prints during an attack.</li>
+<li>Fixed a broken delay when enemy attack strength prints during an attack.</li>
 <li>Fixed a grammar error when people starve to death and there is 0 food.</li>
 <li>Fixed a grammar error when fog lifts at the end of the day.</li>
 </ul>